Marine biology: Marine life

-In biology, many phyla, families and genera have some species that live in the sea and others that live on land.
+In biology, many phyla, families, and genera have some species that live in the sea and others that live on land.
 Marine biology classifies species based on their environment rather than their taxonomy.
 For this reason, marine biology encompasses not only organisms that live only in a marine environment, but also other organisms whose lives revolve around the sea.

 Microscopic life

 As inhabitants of the largest environment on Earth, microbial marine systems drive changes in every global system.
-Microbes are responsible for virtually all photosynthesis that occurs in the ocean, as well as the cycling of carbon, nitrogen, phosphorus and other nutrients and trace elements.
+Microbes are responsible for virtually all photosynthesis that occurs in the ocean, as well as the cycling of carbon, nitrogen, phosphorus, and other nutrients and trace elements.

 Microscopic life undersea is incredibly diverse and still poorly understood.
-For example, the role of viruses in marine ecosystems is barely being explored even in the beginning of the 21st century.
+For example, the role of viruses in marine ecosystems is barely being explored even at the beginning of the 21st century.

 The role of phytoplankton is better understood due to their critical position as the most numerous primary producers on Earth.
 Phytoplankton are categorized into cyanobacteria (also called blue-green algae/bacteria), various types of algae (red, green, brown, and yellow-green), diatoms, dinoflagellates, euglenoids, coccolithophorids, cryptomonads, chrysophytes, chlorophytes, prasinophytes, and silicoflagellates.

 Zooplankton tend to be somewhat larger, and not all are microscopic.
 Many Protozoa are zooplankton, including dinoflagellates, zooflagellates, foraminiferans, and radiolarians.
 Some of these (such as dinoflagellates) are also phytoplankton; the distinction between plants and animals often breaks down in very small organisms.
 Other zooplankton include cnidarians, ctenophores, chaetognaths, molluscs, arthropods, urochordates, and annelids such as polychaetes.
 Many larger animals begin their life as zooplankton before they become large enough to take their familiar forms.
-Two examples are fish larvae and sea stars (also called starfish).
+Two examples are fish larvaee and sea stars (also called starfish).